By Jeff White (jwhite@virginia.edu)

 Most of UVA’s players didn’t arrive on Grounds until last weekend, and before focusing on hoops they had to move into their apartments, take physicals and get their academic schedules in order.

 Among those watching from the sideline in the men’s practice gym Tuesday were former UVA standouts Barry Parkhill, Wally Walker, John Crotty and Jim Miller.
-They saw a high-spirited, fast-paced practice in which Odom began laying the foundation for the coming season.
+They saw a high-spirited, fast-paced practice during which Odom began laying the foundation for the coming season.

 “We do a lot of offense in the summers—skill work individually, implementation, base-level stuff—things that are important to us and establish how we play,” Odom said.